-No, NAIC (National Advance Information Center) is a separate authority, and MPCI filing is independent of customs filing.
+No, NAIC (National Advance Information Center) is a separate authority, and MPCI filing is independent of Customs filing.

 MPCI applies to maritime cargo, whereas PLACI (Pre-Loading Advance Cargo Information) applies to air cargo.